Search Begins For 2024 America's Top Young Scientist

-(MENAFN- PR Newswire) 3M and Discovery Education open submissions to the 2024 Young Scientist Challenge

-ST. PAUL, Minn. and CHARLOTTE, N.C., Jan.
-16, 2024 /PRNewswire/ -- 3M (@3M) and Discovery Education (@DiscoveryEd) today announced that the 2024 3M Young Scientist Challenge (#YoungScientist ) is now open to entries.
-As the nation's premier middle school science competition, the annual 3M Young Scientist Challenge invites students in grades 5-8 to compete for an exclusive mentorship with a 3M scientist, a $25,000 grand prize, and the chance to earn the title of "America's Top Young Scientist."
+(MENAFN- 3BL) ST PAUL, Minn. and CHARLOTTE, N.C., January 16, 2024 /3BL/ - 3M (@3M) and Discovery Education (@DiscoveryEd) today announced that the 2024 3M Young Scientist Challenge (#YoungScientist ) is now open to entries.
+As the nation's premier middle school science competition, the annual 3M Young Scientist Challenge invites students in grades 5-8 to compete for an exclusive mentorship with a 3M scientist, a $25,000 grand prize, and the chance to earn the title of“America's Top Young Scientist.”
 Competition entries are accepted at YoungScientistLab until the deadline on May 2, 2024.

-3M and Discovery Education have opened 2024 3M Young Scientist Challenge to entries.
-As the nation's premier middle school science competition, the annual 3M Young Scientist Challenge invites students in grades 5-8 to compete for an exclusive mentorship with a 3M scientist, a $25,000 grand prize, and the chance to earn the title of“America's Top Young Scientist.”

 Each year, the 3M Young Scientist Challenge recognizes the grand prize winner, 10 finalists, four honorable mentions, and up to 51 state merit winners – nationwide and in Washington D.C – who have demonstrated a passion for using science to solve everyday problems and improve the world around them.